You are currently viewing Major Depressive Disorder (MDD): Symptoms, Causes & Treatment

 Selecting the most suitable medication for MDD involves several factors:

-1. Severity of symptoms: The severity of your depression will influence the choice of medication.
+• Severity of symptoms: The severity of your depression will influence the choice of drugs.

-3. Medical history: Existing medical conditions and medications can influence medication selection.
+• Medical history: Existing medical conditions and medications can significantly influence the selection of drugs.

 Conclusion